AssumptionIloilo/ac-research-journal/README.md

 ### Development

-1. Make sure you have MongoDB installed on your system with a free space for `ac_research_journal` database.
+1. Installation Requirements:

+   - Docker - for easy MongoDB installation, not required if you can install MongoDB easily or already installed on your machine.
+(Only used for local development)
+   - PNPM - the package manage we're using

 2. Copy environment variables and make sure to replace the values.

    ```sh